mark-watson/hy-lisp-python-book/manuscript/nlp.md

 TBD

-We will generate two libraries, one a general NLP librry and one that specifically solves the anaphora resolution, or coreference, problem.
+We will generate two libraries, one a general NLP library and one that specifically solves the anaphora resolution, or coreference, problem.

+For a later example automatically generating Knowledge Graphs from text data, we will need the ability to find person, company, location, etc. names in text.
+We use spaCy here to do this.
+The types of named entities that spaCy is pre-trained that includes:

+- CARDINAL: any number that is not identified as a more specific type, like money, time, etc.
+- DATE
+- FAC: facilities like highways, bridges, airports, etc.
+- GPE: Countries, states (or provinces), and cities
+- LOC: any non-GPE location
+- PRODUCT
+- EVENT
+- LANGUAGE: any named language
+- MONEY: any monetary value or unit of money
+- NORP: nationalities or religious groups
+- ORG: any organization like a company, non-profit, school, etc.
+- PERCENT: any number in \[0, 100\] followed by the percent % character
+- PERSON
+- ORDINAL: any number spelled out, like "one", "two", etc.
+- TIME

 {lang="hylang",linenos=on}